uv-genai/llm-setonix/setup.md

-In general it is not possible to create working GenAI environments on systems with Singularity because web services need to be run with additional privileges, not to mention a command line interface different form podman and docker which makes it had to use pre-existing recipes and the lack of health check tools (--healthcheck-*).
+In general it is not possible to create working GenAI environments on systems with Singularity because web services need to be run with additional privileges, not to mention a command line interface different from podman and docker which makes it hard to use pre-existing recipes and the lack of health check tools (--healthcheck-*).

 SLURM is ok for development but cannot be used to serve production workloads